arllanos/tekhno/kubeflow-pipelines-dev.md

 ```

 6. Hack so local code run as in-cluster
+> This need to be repeated after each computer and/or cluster restart
 ```bash
 # copy in-cluster service account at /var/run/secrets/kubernetes.io/serviceaccount to local dev
 sudo mkdir -p /var/run/secrets/kubernetes.io/serviceaccount